The definition of Économusée is ‘working museum’- more recognisable as Artisans at work.

-Phase III of the Économusée project began in April 2015 and is funded by Interreg VB Northern Periphery and Arctic Programme 2014-2020.
+Phase III of the Économusée project began in April 2015 and was funded by Interreg VB Northern Periphery and Arctic Programme 2014-2020.

-Over the three years (April 2015 to March 2018) this phase, namely Craft Reach, will build on the success and on the experience gained from Économusée Craft International (Phase II) to develop new Economusée artisans in the Causeway Coast and Glens area.
-There are currently 70 artisans across these 8 countries with another 19/20 to be launched by March 2018.
+Between April 2015 and March 2018 Phase III, namely Craft Reach, built on the success and on the experience gained from Économusée Craft International (Phase II) to develop new Economusée artisans in the Causeway Coast and Glens area.
+There are currently 80 artisans across these 8 countries.

 The main objective is to develop services to support and foster local small businesses in order for them to not only survive, but to prosper.

-The six workshops are open all year round with artisans offering tailored individual and pre-booked group tours and are an ideal suitable wet weather attraction.
+The eight workshops are open all year round with artisans offering tailored individual and pre-booked group tours and are an ideal suitable wet weather attraction.